 - The legal representative serves as the sole Managing Director.

 The general manager administers the company’s day-to-day operations.
 This position can be concurrently manned by one of the Board members or the Managing Director.
-However, the dual role puts an enormous amount of power at the hands of one individual.
+However, the dual role puts an enormous amount of power in the hands of one individual.

 The general manager’s responsibilities are as follows: